 The five-storey hotel is in the heart of the new business district that has emerged in the Umhlanga area and is a short drive from Umhlanga’s popular promenade and beach front.
 This afternoon and evening you are on your own.

-We also visit the Tsitsikamma National Park and walk to the suspension bridge over the Storms River, the round trip taking about an hour and a half and then we head to the Bloukrantz Bridge.
-Here you have the opportunity to bungee jump at this, the highest commercial bungee jump in the world at 216-metres!
-Please note that this is for your own account.
+We may also visit the Tsitsikamma National Park and walk to the suspension bridge over the Storms River, the round trip taking about an hour and a half and then we head to the Bloukrantz Bridge.
+Here you can bungee jump at this, the highest commercial bungee jump in the world at 216-metres!
+Please note that this activity is for your own account.

 After lunch we make our way to the nearby town of Mossel Bay where we visit the Diaz Museum.
 Of the five National Monuments on the museum grounds, 4 are buildings dating between 1830 and 1902.
 The museum grounds themselves, situated on the shores of the Indian Ocean, are a magnificent historical setting.
 They are situated at the very site where European explorers came ashore and made contact with the indigenous people.
 Information about the Khoi-Khoi and explorers can be seen in the Maritime Museum.

-The Fairest Cape.and it surely is!
-You'll soon see for yourself where and why it earned its name.
-Sit back and relax, we're going to cruise along the exquisite stretch of coastline known as Millionaire's Paradise - from Camps Bay and Clifton to the exclusive beach hamlet of Llandudno - towards the charming working harbour of Hout Bay, where, if you so choose, you can embark on an up-close-and-personal Seal Island cruise (for your own account).
-Once back on terra firma, we wind along the legendary Chapman's Peak Drive, hugging the cliffs and relishing the breathtaking ocean views, before arriving at the wild and beautiful Cape of Good Hope Nature Reserve, an integral part of the world-renowned Cape Floral Kingdom.
-We meander back along the coast towards the City, visiting the historic naval port of Simon's Town and the endearing penguin colony at Boulder's Beach.
-We will arrive back in the city in the late afternoon.
+The Fairest Cape…and it surely is!
+You’ll soon see for yourself where and why it earned its name.
+Sit back and relax, we’re going to cruise along the exquisite stretch of coastline known as Millionaire’s Paradise – from Camps Bay and Clifton to the exclusive beach hamlet of Llandudno – towards the charming working harbour of Hout Bay, where, if you so choose, you can embark on an up-close-and-personal Seal Island cruise (for your own account).
+Once back on terra firma, we wind along the legendary Chapman’s Peak Drive, hugging the cliffs and relishing the breathtaking ocean views, before arriving at the wild and beautiful Cape of Good Hope Nature Reserve, an integral part of the world-renowned Cape Floral Kingdom.
+We meander back along the coast towards the City, visiting the historic naval port of Simon’s Town and the endearing penguin colony at Boulder’s Beach.

 A superb day dedicated to celebrating the glorious grape, the exceptional winelands region, and the heavenly scenery.
 The area’s rich with history, and we can’t help but feel it as we move through the region to experience a wine cellar tour, where you’ll learn all about the process of winemaking, from grape to goblet.
 We visit the exquisite little town of Franschhoek, pass by the impressive Huguenot Monument, and in a town with a reputation for gourmet fare, where else could we choose to enjoy lunch (for own account).